Espiritu Santo languages

 The Espiritu Santo languages (alternatively Santo languages) are a group of North Vanuatu languages spoken on Espiritu Santo Island in northern Vanuatu.
 Tryon (2010) considers the Espiritu Santo languages to be a coherent group.

 Languages

 Two lists of Espiritu Santo languages from Tryon (2010) and François (2015) are provided below.

 Tryon (2010)

 Tryon (2010) recognizes 33 living languages and 2 extinct languages.
 They are:

 François (2015)

-The following list of 38 Espiritu Santo languages is from Alexandre François (2015:18-21).
+The following list of 38 Espiritu Santo languages is from Alexandre François et al. (2015:18-21).

 Lynch (2019)

 John Lynch (2019) proposes the following classification scheme for the Espiritu Santo languages, with the development of bilabial consonants to linguolabials as the primary marker of the "Nuclear Santo" group: